CHAPTER THIRTY—CONDITIONS

 “I wish I knew.”

-Ultimately, the phone call ended with Allison trying to reassure Richard, unconvincingly, that her son would turn up.
+Ultimately, the phone call ended with Catherine trying to reassure Richard, unconvincingly, that her son would turn up.
 He wasn’t a troublemaker, she said.
 She promised to look into things on her end, to keep trying to connect with him, and asked Richard to please keep them updated.
 Richard agreed to keep them as informed as possible.

-After that, Eve offered to cover for Richard at work, and Richard spent most of his time at home, with Sue.
+After that, Eve offered to cover for Richard at work, and Richard spent most of his time at home, with Su.
 They cried, they waited, hoping and praying for a call from Heather, for news that this could still be some kind of misunderstanding.

 He really wanted to believe James was innocent, but it was getting harder.
 On the second day with no word, he had gone to James’ apartment, and learned James had recently moved out without warning, citing a family emergency, and failed to give a forwarding address.